codyzu/cpinfo19-site/m4/nosql-queries.md

 console.log(franceSnapshot.data());
 ```

-Execute your restaurants.js script to see the results.
+Execute your countries.js script to see the results.
 ```cmd
 node .\countries.js
 ```

-Of course, we could have fetched the document with a single line of code:
+Of course, we could have *replaced* the above code with a single line:

 ```javascript
 const franceSnapshot2 = await firestore